 Well, by now I’m sure that you have gotten plenty of comments about this, but just in case, Space Ship 2 is a sub-orbital flight just to the “edge of space” topping out just above 100 Km.
 To go into orbit involves much greater velocity, with the need for a much bigger engine, and then the ability to dissipate this energy during re-entry.

 Facebook will be launching new features next week that allow advertisers to target their ads to customers based on contact information that the advertiser has already collected.
-It’s a way for businesses to connect their Facebook ads with the customer lists they may have built up elsewhere.
+It

 Now, in a new paper in the Journal of Economic Perspectives, Justin Rao of Microsoft and David Reiley of Google (who met working at Yahoo) have teamed up to estimate the cost of spam to society relative to its worldwide revenues.
 The societal price tag comes to $20 billion.
 The revenue?
 A mere $200 million.
 As they note, that means that the “‘externality ratio’ of external costs to internal benefits for spam is around 100:1.
 Spammers are dumping a lot on society and reaping fairly little in return.”
 In case it’s not clear, this is a suboptimal situation.